 The research area attracts scholars and students from various parts of the world, making it highly international.
 Thus, the Swedish Migration Agency plays a crucial role in ensuring that the migration process runs fast and smoothly.
-The possibility to recruit internationally is also affected by the current political situation in many parts of the world.

 The University of Borås (UB) currently lacks an international ranking, which poses a significant hurdle in terms of student recruitment and partnership establishment.